Providing excellence in Obstetric Services for more than 27 years

 We understand that most partners would like to stay overnight with their new baby and partner.

-Partners stay free with a complimentary dinner.
+Partners stay free, and are provided meals for a small fee.
 Partners are accommodated on the room’s day bed and all linen

 Additional meals are available for additional costs.